grycap/im-client/README.md

 * option: -a|--auth_file filename

-   Path to the authorization file, see :ref:`auth-file`.
+   Path to the authorization file, see `auth-file <https://imdocs.readthedocs.io/en/latest/client.html#authorization-file>`__.
    This option is compulsory.

 * operation: